STERIS Corporation - Helping to provide a healthier today and a safer tomorrow.

 The Bowie-Dick Test procedure is the same for both qualification and routine testing.

 Step 1: Perform a warm-up cycle.
-This is a critical step needed to properly heat up the sterilizer and can result in false failed Bowie-Dick Test results when not performed.
+This critical step is needed to heat the sterilizer properly, and it can result in false failed Bowie-Dick Test results when not performed.
 It is the most common step missed, resulting in unnecessary downtime.

 Step 3: Ensure the chamber is empty.
 Only the sterilizer cart (on medium and floor loader sterilizers) should be present for a proper test.
 If the cart is not included, the result could be superheated steam and a failed test.